 Beyond borders: Understanding the inclusion challenges and motivators of foreign employees: Suggestions for sustainable human resources practices

-• Eva Švejdarová Škoda Auto University
+• Eva Švejdarová Škoda Auto University, 293 01 Mladá Boleslav, Czech Republic

 Ariticle ID: 3427

-119 Views, 32 PDF Downloads
+289 Views, 144 PDF Downloads

-Keywords: sustainable human resources management, diversity, equity, inclusion, belonging (DEIB), integration challenges, pre-crisis migration dynamics, role of employer, immigrant women, grounded theory
+Keywords: sustainable human resources management; diversity; equity; inclusion; belonging (DEIB); integration challenges; pre-crisis migration dynamics; role of employer; immigrant women; grounded theory

 Abstract

 This study critically examines the multifaceted dynamics of foreign employee integration within the Czech Republic, with a specific focus on the Mladá Boleslav region.
 Conducted prior to the Ukrainian crisis, this research serves as a crucial baseline for understanding integration in a pre-crisis context and provides comparative insights into the evolving challenges and opportunities amid the subsequent migration movements.
 The study explores various aspects of integration and inclusion, drawing upon migration theories, economic factors, and sociological perspectives to understand the motivators and challenges faced by foreigners, particularly in light of the majority society’s perception, which often leans towards skepticism and negativity.
-The research methodology builds on the grounded theory and integrates both quantitative and qualitative approaches, utilizing surveys and semi-structured interviews to explore the experiences of foreign nationals, with an emphasis on immigrant women.
+The research methodology builds on grounded theory and integrates both quantitative and qualitative approaches, utilizing surveys and semi-structured interviews to explore the experiences of foreign nationals, with an emphasis on immigrant women.
 A key finding of the study is the significant role of employers in facilitating integration.
 The paper discusses how businesses, through inclusive policies and practices, can profoundly influence the integration experience.
 Cooperation between employers, local integration centers, and other relevant organizations emerges as vital, providing additional resources and support systems to enhance the integration process.
 The study concludes by emphasizing the critical role of various stakeholders, particularly employers, in shaping sustainable human resources practices that foster a more inclusive and harmonious society.

 References